LAND OF SMILES -Nov to Dec 2022

 While venturing into landscape and macrophotography, where to eat and what to eat also became my focus.

-Phawini was was most obliging at the Insect Sanctuary.
+Ms Phawini was was most obliging at the Insect Sanctuary at Pak chong.
 Featured are leaf insect, Fire knee Tarantula and Dead Leaf Mantis.

-Dead Leaf Mantis devouring a cockroach, Leaf Insect and Black Willow Spider.
+Dead Leaf Mantis devouring a cockroach, Leaf Insect and Black Widow Spider.

 HOKKAIDO STYLE FLOWER FESTIVAL IN KHAO YAI